 Attendance: the legal requirements

-Parents and carers have a legal responsibility to send their child to school.
-Read on for guidance on authorised absence and learn what to do if pupils aren't attending.
+Parents have a legal responsibility to send their child to school.
+Read on for guidance on authorised absence and learn what to do if a pupil isn't attending.

 Contents